aws-samples/amazon-sagemaker-amazon-routing-challenge-sol/README.md

 ```
 Change your script accordingly as per any debugging information revealed in the output or error statements.

-## 8. Run route generation as a SageMaker processing job
+## Step 8.
+Run route generation as a SageMaker processing job
 Now we are ready to generate routes by submititng an Amazon SageMaker processing job running on a `ml.m5.4xlarge` instance.
 ```bash
 # please set environment variables (e.g. ${bucket_name})